fleetdm/fleet/README.md

 cd fleet-preview/osquery
 ENROLL_SECRET=<copy from fleet> docker-compose up
 ```
-Refresh your broswer to see the containerized hosts populate the Fleet dashboard.
+Refresh the page to see the containerized hosts populate the Fleet dashboard.

 ## Query editor